dx4simo/Redsimo-Framwork/README.md

 # Redsimo Security Learning Toolkit

-A Python command-line learning project for practicing basic networking and ethical cybersecurity concepts.
+A Python command-line learning project for practicing Linux, networking, and basic ethical cybersecurity concepts in authorized environments.

-This project was created to improve my Python skills and understand how simple security-related tools work, such as WHOIS lookup, subdomain discovery and basic port scanning in authorized environments.
+The project was created to strengthen my Python programming skills, improve my experience with Linux command-line tools, and understand how small networking utilities work.

 ---
+## Project Overview

+Redsimo Security Learning Toolkit is a small modular CLI application that provides basic networking and information-gathering functions.

+The project focuses on:

+* Python scripting
+* Linux and command-line usage
+* Basic networking concepts
+* Modular project organization
+* Input validation and error handling
+* Ethical and authorized security testing

+---
 ## Disclaimer

-This project is for educational purposes only.
+This project is intended for educational purposes only.

-It must only be used on systems, domains or networks that you own or have explicit permission to test.
+It must only be used on systems, domains, hosts, or networks that you own or have explicit permission to test.

-Do not use this project against third-party systems without authorization.
+Unauthorized testing of third-party systems is strictly prohibited.

 ---

 ## Features

 * WHOIS information lookup
-* Basic subdomain discovery
+* Basic subdomain discovery for authorized domains
-* Simple port scanning for authorized targets
+* Simple port availability checks for authorized hosts
-* Command-line interface
+* Interactive command-line menu
-* Organized Python scripts
+* Modular Python scripts
+* User input handling
+* Basic input validation
-* Basic error handling
+* Error and exception handling
-* Practice with networking-related Python libraries

 ---